Larry Hochman: Career

 His musical adaptation of Gaston Leroux's 1910 novel The Phantom of the Opera (not to be confused with Andrew Lloyd Webber's stage version) toured North America in 1990, receiving positive reviews.
 In 1996, Hochman wrote "A Sondheim Medley", which was later authorized by Mr. Sondheim.
 Hochman's song, "Rising Like The Sun", was performed at the opening ceremony for America's Millennium in Washington, DC.

 He provided orchestrations for the 2004 premiere of Frank Loesser's Señor Discretion Himself at the Arena Stage in Washington, DC.
 Hochman also orchestrated Marvin Hamlisch's score for the 2009 film The Informant!.
 Hochman has arranged music for concerts for Paul McCartney, Eric Idle, Mandy Patinkin, Stephen Sondheim, Audra McDonald, Brian Stokes Mitchell, Barry Manilow, Maury Yeston, Marvin Hamlisch, Hugh Jackman, Betty Buckley, Marin Mazzie & Jason Danieley, the Boston Pops Orchestra, the San Francisco Symphony Orchestra and the New York Philharmonic.

-In 2010, Hochman provided orchestrations for the musicals The Addams Family and The Scottsboro Boys.
+In 2010, Hochman provided orchestrations for the musicals The Addams Family and The Scottsboro Boys and the video game Sonic Colors.
 Later projects include The Book of Mormon (for which Hochman won Tony and Drama Desk Awards), and Death Takes A Holiday (the 2011 musical by Maury Yeston, Peter Stone and Tom Meehan).
 In 2014, Hochman orchestrated the Colombian musical Por siempre Navidad by María Isabel Murillo, Misi.
 It was directed by British choreographer and director Mitch Sebastian and repeated in 2015 due to its enormous success.
 In 2022, he orchestrated Maury Yeston's December Songs, which was recorded by Victoria Clark.